Entanglement groups: Introduction

-We define these entanglement groups in section \ref{sect:groups}.
-In section \ref{sect:monogamy} we explore the structure of the entanglement groups and show that they give a precise meaning to monogamy of entanglement.
+After defining entanglement groups in section \ref{sect:groups}, we explore the structure of the entanglement groups in section \ref{sect:monogamy} and show how monogamy of entanglement appears.
+In section \ref{sect:MixedStates} we turn to mixed states.
+We show how to associate entanglement groups with density matrices and explore their structure.
+In section \ref{sect:separable} we consider separable states and show what separability implies for $g$-entanglement.
 In section \ref{section:qtasks} we analyze some well-known quantum tasks and show that our characterization of entanglement underlies the ability to perform these tasks.
 We conclude in section \ref{sect:discussion} with a discussion of related approaches and ideas for further development.
-The appendices contain supporting material: a treatment of bipartite systems in appendix \ref{appendix:bipartite} and an extension of the Goursat lemma in appendix \ref{appendix:Goursat}.
+The appendices contain supporting material: a general treatment of bipartite systems in appendix \ref{appendix:bipartite}, an extension of the Goursat lemma in appendix \ref{appendix:Goursat}, and properties and examples of mixed-state entanglement groups in appendices \ref{appendix:twoparty}, \ref{appendix:Werner}, \ref{appendix:UBC}.

-We'll use the following notation throughout the paper.
+We will use the following notation throughout the paper.